The Finnish Immigration Service may arrange a DNA test

 The DNA test is paid for by the Finnish government and participation is voluntary.
 The test can be performed once the person taking the test has given his or her written consent.
 Consent on behalf of an underage child is given by the child’s guardian or other legal representative.
 If the child is 12 years of age or over, the child’s own consent is also needed.

-The DNA sample is always taken by a health care professional.
 The sample is usually taken by swab from the inside of the cheek, but a blood test may be used instead.

 The DNA test data will not be used for any purpose other than investigating whether the applicant and the sponsor have such family ties that a residence permit may be granted.